ddysher/ml-notes/ml-notes/models_vision.md

 not used since its spatial dimension is quite large.

 M2-M5 are feature maps in top-down pathway, each one is the result of applying feature maps of C2-C5 and 2x scale of previous map.
-C2-C5 has 1x1 convolution to reduce dimension, and the 2x scale if to match spatial dimension (using nearest neighbor upsampling for simplicity).
+C2-C5 has 1x1 convolution to reduce dimension, and the 2x scale is to match spatial dimension (using nearest neighbor upsampling for simplicity).
 This lateral connection combines semantic information from M and spatial information from C. Note the 3x3 convolution applied to M2-M4 (all merged layers) is to remove aliasing effect.